SergioRoldan/Seths-Network/README.md

 - Run Ganache or similar
 - To compile and deploy contracts: #truffle migrate
 - I. To start the client: #npm run electron-build
 - II.
-Alternative to start the client use ng serve, point index.html to localhost:4200 and then npm run electron
+Alternative to start the client use ng serve, point index.html to localhost:4200 and githen npm run electron